 For Management System services you can view our initial audit process here.

 ConfidentialityActivities carried out for clients shall be treated as confidential to that client unless otherwise agreed.

 Information supplied by clients, the results and documents generated by the certification service and its subcontractors, the contract records that are retained, and the existence of the contract itself (other than any certificates issued) are all treated as “commercial in confidence” and will not be communicated to any third party without written agreement, unless the information is already in the public domain.

 Where the law requires information to be disclosed to a third party, the client will be informed of the information disclosed.

-Sira has appointed independent impartiality committees whose primary role is to safeguard impartiality of the certification activities of SCS.
+Sira Certification Service has appointed independent impartiality committees whose primary role is to safeguard impartiality of the certification activities of Sira Certification Service.

-The members of the Impartiality Committees are drawn from external organisations having a bona fide and continuing interest in the scope of the certification services provided by SCS, on the basis of maintaining a balanced representation of interests in which no single interest predominates.
+The members of the Impartiality Committees are drawn from external organisations having a bona fide and continuing interest in the scope of the certification services provided by Sira Certification Service, on the basis of maintaining a balanced representation of interests in which no single interest predominates.

 Certificate withdrawal and suspension policy